webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 ## Conclusion

+Congrats 🎉

 You learned what [Webiny](https://www.webiny.com/) offers in terms of serverless applications.
 Having a [Webiny project](https://docs.webiny.com/docs/get-started/quick-start) set up means having [several apps](https://www.webiny.com/serverless-apps) to get you going right away.

 With a couple of steps, you were able to start testing your custom API service immediately.

-You learned the GraphQL fundamentals such as queries and mutations and tested your knowledge with the Webiny API service scaffold.
+You learned the `GraphQL` fundamentals such as `queries` and `mutations` and tested your knowledge with the Webiny API service scaffold.

 You can continue developing your API service with additional models and functionalities.

-Want to learn more about Serverless API with Webiny?
+Want to learn more about `Serverless APIs` with Webiny?
 Check our docs [here](/docs/api-development/commodo/introduction).

+Until next time, happy Coding = )
 Until next time, happy Coding = )